Hearthstone Battlegrounds Strategy Guide [Season 8]

 Quillboar: Blood Gem Madness build

-Supporting minions: Moon-Bacon Jazzer, Snarling Conductor, Prickly Piper, Draconic Deathscale, Rylak Metalhead
+Supporting minions: Moon-Bacon Jazzer, Snarling Conductor, Prickly Piper, Bongo Bopper

+Not much has changed with Quilboar end-game comps in Season 8 of Hearthstone Battlegrounds.
+The biggest change lies not in minions themselves but in Trinkets that will give the neccesery speed to Quilboars.
+More on that later, let’s see how you can make a meta Quilboar comp in Season 8.
 When playing Quillboars, you need to take into consideration a lot of things.
 Quillboars are slow, and enemies will punish you for your “useless” low-stat Quillboars that you need for Blood Gem boosting.
 The first thing you need to do is to develop a board that will boost your Blood Gems.
 This can be done in a few ways.
 Usually, Attack is boosted by Prickly Piper and two of these will go a long way.
-Getting Health on Blood Gems is a bit more tricky, grabbing a Moon-Bacon Jazzer and Rylak Metalhead or Draconic Deathscale is a good way to pump up Health on Blood Gems.
+Getting Health on Blood Gems is a bit more tricky, grabbing a Moon-Bacon Jazzer and Rylak Metalhead is a good way to pump up Health on Blood Gems.

-One new way of getting stats on Blood Gems is with Pokey Thornmantle and a Drakkari Enchanter if you happen to find one.
-Do note that this is really bad for tempo because you get a tier 6 that is essentially useless for a few turns.
+The old way of getting additional stats on Blood Gems was with Pokey Thornmantle, but not only that he has been nerfed so he doesn’t work anymore with Drakkari Enchanter but there are other options now as well.
+The Fearless Foodie is one of the new options – both for generating Blood Gems and buffing them.
+That being said, you do need Enchanter for it’s combo with Chargla.
 At the mid stages of the game, you will really want to find a Snarling Conductor, since two of these will give 8 Gold in exchange for 2 Blood Gems in the hand (you don’t really need Blood Gems in the mid-stage that much).
+There is a great Trinket that works with this unit called Conductor Portrait that you might want to use.
 This will propel you into finding those key Tier 5 and Tier 6 Quillboars you need for the endgame build.

 The final thing to do is to find some late-game Quillboars that are “worthy” of placing all your Gems on.
-This won’t really matter much if you’re getting those buffed-up gems with your Quillboars, but Geomagus Roogug is worth a mention since it gets you that much-needed midgame power spike.
-Casting a few upgraded Bloodgems on him will go a long way.
+Depending on how many gems you are getting in every turn, you might want to consider using the new unit called Hot Air Surveyor.
+Casting a few upgraded Bloodgems with him on board will go a long way.
 Again, do note that Quillboars are very versatile and situational, and you will have to work with the combos that you get.
 These combos are just the “patterns” to detect in order to start fully committing to the Quillboar build.
+Note that you can optionally go for a semi-Deathrattle build by using Titus and Three Lil Quilboar.

 Strategies for countering Quillboar build

 The first thing that comes to mind is going for Scam builds.
-Since they will probably have a few Divine Shields, going for Leeroy The Reckless (with reborn from Hateful Hag) and Transmuted Bramblewitch will wreck them.
+Since they will probably have a few Divine Shields, going for Leeroy The Reckless, and Transmuted Bramblewitch will wreck them.
 But honestly, the best “counter” to Quillboars is wiping them out in the midgame.
 They have these 1-2 turns where they are very weak until they get their buffs and board in order, this is where they lose if they happen to encounter someone with an already “established” build.
 This is kinda true for every build, but Quillboars especially need this leeway.

 Spells to use with Quillboar Build